Script Panel¶

 However, it is not recommended to use this low-level API directly, as it is complecated to manage multiple Clips during analysis.
 In order to keep the analysis running on a series of Clips, you will also need to put eta.clip_file() and eta.run together inside a for loop, with a task variable managed by yourself.

-The path to the time tag file.
+filenameThe path to the time tag file.
 Please note that if you run ETA Backend on a remote computer, you need to specify the path to file on that computer.

-If this parameter is None, ETA will read the file header and try to construct a new Clip object.
+modify_clipIf this parameter is None, ETA will read the file header and try to construct a new Clip object.
 If provided, ETA will modifed this previous Clip instead of creating a new Clip object from scratch by reading the header again, for better performance.

 Note

-When used together with seek_event=-1, ETA will slide the a window with length read_events in the time-tag file, starting from the ending position of the prevoius Clip.
-By iteratively feeding the returned Clip as modify_clip, one can fetch newly generated events from the file.
-It is useful for implementing real-time analysis, and there is a higher-level API, eta.clips, which does this automatically for you.
+seek_event=-1, ETA will slide the a window with lengthread_eventsin the time-tag file, starting from the ending position of the prevoius Clip.
+By iteratively feeding the returned Clip asmodify_clip, one can fetch newly generated events from the file.
+It is useful for implementing real-time analysis, and there is a higher-level API,eta.clips, which does this automatically for you.After calling this function, the

-If you would like to read a header-less file of a supported format, you could mannualy construct an empy Clip object with required format information, and feed that as modify_clip.
+modify_clipwill be updated with timetag events from a new window in the timetag file.
+If you would like to keep the old Clip, please make a deep copy of the Clip object before calling this function.If you would like to read a header-less file of a supported format, you could mannualy construct an empy Clip object with required format information, and feed that as modify_clip.
 Refer to Advanced Usage for more ideas.

-The number of desired events to be loaded into the returned Clip.
+read_eventsThe number of desired events to be loaded into the returned Clip.
 Setting it to 0 will make ETA read the entire file.

-If file failed to grow to the desired size, a shortened Clip to the current ending of the file will be loaded.
-If no records can be loaded at all, a False will be returned indicating a failure, and the modify_clip will not be modified.
+wait_timeoutis configured, ETA will wait until the file grows to that size.
+This is particularly useful in a real-time analysis where the time-tag file is continouslys growing.If file failed to grow to the desired size, a shortened Clip to the current ending of the file will be loaded.
+If no records can be loaded at all, a False will be returned indicating a failure, and the

 You can also set a negative value, then the number of records in this Clip will be calculated as the number of records between the ending of the last Clip to the current end of file minus the absolute value of this negative number.